matt-wright2001/Pixie-Net-Nuclear-Spectroscopy-Lab/Raw-Data-Processing/README.md

 In the example, Number of Bins, Start Bin, and End Bin will all be numerical values.
 Please note that in the second command, we are defining the pointer `tree` because my version of ROOT (and yours if you are using the MSU Advanced Lab's Manjaro machine) protects the name `data.`

 Alternativly, the TTrees may be viewed in the ROOT web-browser.
-To view the TTrees, run the following in ROOT:
+To import data into ROOT and open the browser, run the following in the ROOT command-line:

 $ TFile *_file0 = TFile::Open("PixieNetOutput.root")